SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ## Using Jona, the Virtual Race Engineer

 Release 2.1 introduced Jona, an artificial race engineer as an optional component of the Simulator Controller package.
-Since Jona is quite a complex piece of software with it natural language interface, it is fully covered in a separate [documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer).
+Since Jona is quite a complex piece of software with its natural language interface, it is fully covered in a separate [documentation chapter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer).

 ## And now it's time